-Between running multiple departments, tracking different types of inventory, managing your team, and everything else you do daily, it’s easy to get overwhelmed.
+Between running multiple departments, tracking different types of inventory, managing your team, and everything else, running a supermarket isn’t easy.

 But with so many choices, which POS system is the right fit for your store?

-POS Systems for Supermarkets: 5 Must-Have Features
+POS Systems for Supermarkets: Must-Have Features

-Here are the key features to look out for when shopping for POS systems for supermarkets.
+Here are the key features to look out for when shopping for POS systems for supermarkets:

 This is by no means a comprehensive list, but it should give you an idea of what a supermarket POS system offers.

-Optional Features
+Optional Features for Specialty Supermarkets

 Generic Retail POS Systems